-The Redemption Price on any Dealing Day will be the price per Unit ascertained by dividing the Net Asset Value of the relevant sub-fund as at the Valuation Point in respect of the relevant Dealing Day by the number of Units then in issue and rounded to 2 decimal places (0.005 and above being rounded up; below 0.005 being rounded down) or in such manner and to such other number of decimal places as may from time to time be determined by the Manager after consulting the Trustee.
-Any rounding adjustment will be retained by the relevant sub-fund.
-The Redemption Price will be calculated and quoted in the Base Currency of the relevant sub-fund.
+The Redemption Price on any Dealing Day will be the price per Unit ascertained by dividing the Net Asset Value of the relevant class as at the Valuation Point in respect of the relevant Dealing Day by the number of Units of that class then in issue and rounded to 2 decimal places (0.005 and above being rounded up; below 0.005 being rounded down) or in such manner and to such other number of decimal places as may from time to time be determined by the Manager after consulting the Trustee, as specified in the relevant Appendix.
+Any rounding adjustment will be retained by the relevant class.
+The Redemption Price will be calculated and quoted in the reference currency of the relevant class.